bitcoincashorg/spec/reenable-op-codes.md

 ## Risks and philosophical approach

 In general the approach taken is a minimalist one in order limit edge cases as much as possible.
-Where it is possible for a primitive op codes used in conjuction with existing op codes to be combined to produce several more complex operations that is preferred over a set more complex op codes.
+Where it is possible for a primitive op code used in conjuction with existing op codes to be combined to produce several more complex operations that is preferred over a set more complex op codes.
 Input conditions that create ambiguous or undefined behaviour should fail fast.

 Each op code should be examined for the following risk conditions and mitigating behaviour defined explcitly: